Stone Dragon Press

 ❖ A guardian for safe sea travel, a protector of livelihood, and a preventer of disaster

-❖ Not to be confused with jashin (Wicked kami)
+❖ Not to be confused with jashin (wicked kami)

 kajishin かじしん 鍛冶神